Walz Announces 2018 Congressional Art Competition

 WASHINGTON, D.C. – Today, Representative Tim Walz kicked off the 2018 Congressional Art Competition by inviting high school students from across Minnesota’s First District to submit their artwork for the contest.

-“I am excited to welcome First District high schoolers to participate in the 2017 Congressional Art Competition,” Representative Walz said.
+“I am excited to welcome First District high schoolers to participate in the 2018 Congressional Art Competition,” Representative Walz said.
 “The chance to see winning artwork from talented students all across the country is my favorite part of walking between meetings with constituents in my D.C. office and votes on the House floor.
-I can’t wait to see this year’s art submissions from talented students across southern Minnesota.”
+I can’t wait to see this year’s art submissions from high school students across southern Minnesota.”

 Beginning in 1982, the Congressional Art Competition has served as an opportunity for members of Congress to recognize and encourage the artistic talent in the nation, as well as in each congressional district.
-Fillmore Central student Kassandra Back won last year’s First District competition with her oil landscape entitled, “Goodnight Moon.”
+Le Sueur-Henderson High School student Cassidy Hill won last year’s First District competition with her acrylic painting titled, “Blind Beauty.”

 The first place winner will have their artwork displayed in the Cannon Tunnel, leading to the U.S. Capitol, for an entire year.
 The art contest is free and open to students in grades 9 through 12 who live in Minnesota’s First Congressional District or attend high school in the district.

 Accepted mediums for the two-dimensional artwork are as follows:

 - Drawings: colored pencil, pencil, ink, marker, pastels, charcoal (It is recommended that charcoal and pastel drawings be fixed.)

 - Mixed Media: use of more than two mediums such as pencil, ink, watercolor, etc.